 - Medical Certification: The next step in the claims process is obtaining a completed medical certification.
 Your healthcare provider must certify that you are disabled by completing the medical certification portion of the claim application (DE 2501 Part B, or SDI Online form).

 - Review Process: Next, the California Employment Development Department (EDD) will review your claim.
 You will receive a notice of "approval" or "denial".
 If approved, you will receive information about the potential benefit amount.

 - Appeals Process: If you are denied, you will be able to file an appeal (form DE 1000A).
 You must complete and return the appeal within 30 days.

 If all of the application and certification materials are completed, your claim may be completed in as little as 30-49 days.
 However, every claim is different, and there may be obstacles to obtaining the benefits that you are entitled to or deserve.

 Legal Guidance for a Smooth Claims Process

 Filing a disability claim may be fairly simple, but moving through the claims process can be frustrating, especially if you are denied, or your benefit amount is less than what you need to recover from your injury or illness.
-To get the legal guidance you need for a smooth claims or appeals process, contact The Law Offices of George Henderson to set up a free consultation.
+To get the legal guidance you need for a smooth claims or appeals process, contact The Henderson Work Injury Law Corp to set up a free consultation.